-Students learn about the elements of dance and the elements of composition; and through this they will create a solo and a duet based on their identify and the fusion of two identities.
+In this unit, students and teachers will explore the idea of intrapersonal and interpersonal intelligence in relation to dance.
+Students learn about the elements of dance and the elements of composition; and through this they will create a solo and a duet based on their identity and the fusion of two identities.
+First, students will focus on their experience with dance and think about dance and their own identity.

-This unit would be most effective if it was taught at the beginning of the Semester as it provides character building activities, team building experiences, and is a basic introduction to the elements of dance and the choreographic forms and to composition.
+This unit would be most effective if it was taught at the beginning of the semester as it provides character building activities, team building experiences, and is a basic introduction to the elements of dance and the choreographic forms and to composition.

 Unit Guiding Questions

-Why is it beneficial for one to understand themselves and others when learning and exploring Dance?
+- Why is it beneficial for one to understand themselves and others when learning and exploring Dance?

-How can self-awareness and self-regulation help to build positive relationships and foster a sense of community?
+- How can self-awareness and self-regulation help to build positive relationships and foster a sense of community?

 Assessment and Evaluation: How will students demonstrate their learning?

-Assessment of learning
+Assessment of Learning (AoL)

 Culminating Performance Activity